-Now every inch of the web is monetised, and more than ever, big businesses get a head start on the broadband firing line towards everyone’s device.
-Ie: to rally the unsuspecting masses into its paws… to monopolise the market ever more with ever more money to bestow on the dollar-sign-eyed ISPs, themselves a tiny oligopoly.
+Now every inch of the web is monetised, and more than ever, big businesses get a head start on the broadband firing line towards everyone’s device, and rally the unsuspecting masses into its paws… to monopolise the market ever more with ever more money to bestow on the dollar-sign-eyed ISPs, themselves a tiny oligopoly.

 Cold, calculating consumerism has no place in the land of the kilobytes.
 Leave us with our weird, flashing penis enhancement ads, our million dollar rewards for being the 10,000th visitor.
 By all means run a business, but the super privileges of massive corporations and politicians should never extend to the most powerful means of propaganda yet known to man.